Fabiola-Eto/MULTIPLY-Initiative/README.md

 # qmul-multimorbidity
-This repository hosts code sets of multimorbidity
+This repository hosts code sets of long-term conditions.